Bernie Sanders Is The Wall Street Candidate, Senator Claims

 In response, Scarborough underscored what he described as both Clintons’ extraordinarily close relationship with Wall Street going back three decades.
 See clip below.

-A U.S. senator since 2007, Whitehouse was appointed as Rhode Island’s U.S. attorney by by then president Bill Clinton in 1994.
+A U.S. senator since 2007, Whitehouse was appointed as Rhode Island’s U.S. attorney by then president Bill Clinton in 1994.
 He also was on board as the co-chair of both of Hillary Clinton’s presidential bids (2008 and 2016).

 That Hillary Clinton raked in Wall Street cash for her political campaigns has been widely reported and in part turned off potential crossover voters from the Bernie cohort.